-To disaggregate the experiences of "colonial subjects," it is crucial to consider how the opportunity to petition and the reception petitioners received were both structured by race and wealth.
-The permissive rights of petitioners, to bring complaints in any language from any part of the empire, still rested on a political culture and broader set of liberties that was more accessible to white settlers.
-On the simplest level, parliamentary clerks mishandled or ignored proper nouns from unfamiliar cultures and languages, as when the lead signatory's surname was transcribed as "illegible" for a 1853 petition from 1,757 supporters of the Madras Native Association.
-78 Yet petitions also offered opportunities for well-organized groups of "respectable Natives" or "principal Natives" to pursue their own interests, to seek redress, or to challenge colonial administration.
-In the late eighteenth century, bankers Krishnachandra and Jaynarayan Ghoshal petitioned the East India Company to build a shelter for beggars, widows, and orphans in Kidderpore, which Indrani Chatterjee identifies as an attempt "to train Englishmen ... in their obligation to govern according to well-established norms of the subcontinent".
-80 In other cases, the leaders of the colonized peoples used petitions to warn against neglecting obligations owed to them.
-In 1853, the Grand Chiefs of the Iriquois, Hurons, Abenakis, and Nipissing petitioned the Commons to highlight a breach of their supplies guaranteed by treaty, reminding MPs of their service in suppressing the 1837-38 rebellion in their prayer.
-81 Yet given the overall underrepresentation of colonial subjects as petitioners in the data, it would seem that petitioning a legislature in which colonies were not directly
+in any language from any part of the empire still rested on a political culture and broader set of liberties that was particularly accessible to white settlers.
+On the simplest level, parliamentary clerks mishandled or ignored proper nouns from unfamiliar cultures and languages, as when the lead signatory's surname was transcribed as "illegible" for a 1853 petition from 1,757 supporters of the Madras Native Association.77 Yet petitions also offered opportunities for well-organized groups of "respectable Natives" or "principal Natives" to pursue their own interests, to seek redress, or to challenge colonial administration.78 In the late eighteenth century, the bankers Krishnachandra and Jaynarayan Ghoshal petitioned the East India Company to build a shelter for beggars, widows, and orphans in Kidderpore, which Indrani Chatterjee identifies as an attempt "to train Englishmen...in their obligation to govern according to well-established norms of the subcontinent."
+In other cases, the leaders of the colonized peoples used petitions to warn against neglecting obligations owed to them.
+In 1853, the grand chiefs of the Iroquois, Hurons, Abenakis, and Nipissing petitioned the Commons to highlight a breach of their supplies guaranteed by treaty, reminding MPs in their prayer of their service in suppressing the 1837-38 rebellion.80 Yet given the overall underrepresentation of colonial subjects as petitioners in the data, it would seem that petitioning a legislature in which colonies were not directly represented was less attractive to these groups than other forms of imperial authority; as discussed below, those alternatives were also often resistant or obstructive to the demands of petitioners from other races.